ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1937-02-09-ithaca-journal" "500x500" "" "top" /%}}

 Emily fell and broke her hip while on her way to services at Brooktondale Congregational Church on 10 Oct 1937.
 She would spend the last several weeks of her life in Memorial Hospital in Ithaca where she died on November 3, at 78 years old, a few weeks shy of 79 years old.
-Presumably, she was the first in her family not to die within the walls of the Mills home.
+Presumably, she was the first in her family not to die at home (with the possible exception of Horace).
+Like her father, Emily died without a will.

 {{% fig "1937-10-15-ithaca-journal" "500" /%}}
 {{% fig "1937-10-20-ithaca-journal" "500" /%}}